 - 6.1 Further assurances.
 To consummate or implement the Transaction, each Party shall, according to the reasonable requirements of the other Parties, exert its commercially reasonable efforts to take or do (or cause to be taken or done) further measures, and execute and deliver all other agreements, deeds, documents and instruments.
 The Transferor shall complete the matters under Clause 2.4 (I) that shall be performed by it, and undertakes to exert its commercially reasonable efforts to cause all Completion conditions as described in Clause 2.4 (I) to be satisfied as soon as possible after the Signing Date.
-Each Party shall, after the prerequisites for Completion for which it is responsible are satisfied, timely notify the other party with the relevant certificate proving such satisfaction of the prerequisites. - 6.2 Revision.
+Each Party shall, after the prerequisites for Completion for which it is responsible are satisfied, timely notify the other party and provide the other party with the relevant certificate proving such satisfaction of the prerequisites. - 6.2 Revision.
 The Transferor agrees to, after the Completion Date, exert its commercially reasonable efforts to procure that the amended and restated Shareholders' Agreement and the Company's articles of association, to which the Transferee is a shareholder, are adopted at the shareholders' meeting of the Company. - 6.3 Appointment of directors.
 As of the payment in full by the Transferee to the Transferor of the Purchase Price of Offshore Target Shares and the Completion Date, the Transferee may appoint two new directors in place of two directors of the Company appointed by the Transferor, and may be entitled to three votes in total in accordance with the Company's articles of association and Shareholders' Agreement then in force.
 At the request of the Transferee, the Transferor shall provide assistance for the Transferee's appointment of directors, including sending relevant notice of resignation/replacement of directors to the Company, and procuring the directors appointed by it to provide assistance for the Transferee's appointment of directors (including submission of resignation report (if applicable)). - 6.4 Domestic loan.
 It is agreed by the Transferor that, after the Completion Date and before the procedures for registration in Domestic Equity Transfer with the administration for industry and commerce are properly handled, the Transferor shall, within a reasonable time period confirmed by the Transferee or its designated party, procure Yidian Information to enter into a loan agreement with the Transferee's designated party, whereby Yidian Information shall provide the loan of RMB 3,719,167 to the Transferee's designated party, and shall procure Yidian Information to issue to the Transferee's designated party relevant written document waiving the debts arising from such loan.
-If Yidian Information fails to issue the said written document, which causes the Transferee or its designated party to bear the the relevant obligation of repayment, the Transferror shall indemnify the Transferee or its designated party from and against all losses suffered by the Transferee thereby (provided that the amount of such indemnity shall not exceed the loan of RMB 3,719,167 repayable by the Transferee or its designated party to Yidian Information.)
+If Yidian Information of repayment, the Transferor shall indemnify the Transferee or its designated party to bear the the relevant obligation of repayment, the Transferor shall indemnify the Transferee or its designated party from and against all losses suffered by the Transferee or its designated party to Yidian Information.)